-Subject to the terms of the Trust Agreement, Capital Payments will accrue on the Liquidation Preference Amount (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of 6.00 per cent. per annum (the "Fixed Rate"), payable in arrears on the Reset Date and (ii) for each Capital Payment Period commencing on or after the Reset Date at the Reference Rate plus 0.025 per cent. per annum (the "Floating Rate"), payable semi-annually in arrears on June 2 and December 2 in each year, commencing on June 2, 2006, provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of more than 8.00 per cent. per annum.
+Subject to the terms of the Trust Agreement, Capital Payments will accrue on the Liquidation Preference Amount (i) from and including the Issue Date to but excluding the Reset Date, at a fixed rate of 6.00 per cent. per annum, payable annually in arrears on December 23 of each year (including the Reset Date) and (ii) from and including the Reset Date, at the Floating Rate, payable annually in arrears on December 23 of each year, commencing December 23, 2010, provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of less than 3.75 per cent. per annum or more than 10.00 per cent. per annum.
 For each Capital Payment Period, Capital Payments will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards).